 On Nov.
-30, 2020, the Ministry of Health released findings from an independent review, led by Dr. Mary Ellen Turpel-Lafond, into the extent of Indigenous-specific racism in B.C.'s health-care system.
+30, 2020, the Ministry of Health released findings from an independent review into the extent of Indigenous-specific racism in B.C.'s health-care system.
 The findings of the

 In Plain Sight report showed the devastating impact Indigenous-specific racism has on health outcomes for Indigenous people in B.C.
 The report provides evidence of the prevalence of stereotypes, discrimination, racism, and abuse experienced by Indigenous people that have created widespread fear and mistrust of the health-care system.